 Fluid flow in porous media can be described by the following transport mechanisms: molecular diffusion, Knudsen diffusion, surface diffusion, and viscous flow [21].
 The fluid transport mechanism in the typical oil and gas reservoir with large pore sizes is the viscous flow described by Darcy's law [22].
 Darcy's law is a phenomenological resulting constitutive equation that addresses the fluid flow in porous media [23].
 Darcy's law has been developed under certain conditions.
 The most limiting assumption of Darcy's law is its development based on the laminar flow governed by viscous forces [24].
-However, the fluid flow with high velocities in porous media where the inertial forces are more significant than the viscous forces, the flow is turbulent [25].
-It can be corrected by adding an inertial term to Darcy's equation, known as the Forchheimer term [2].
-A series of previous experimental and field research has indicated that fluid flow in ultra-tight and tight porous media noticeably deviates from the results generated by the implementation of Darcy's law [26].
-It is due to a couple of reasons, such as nanoscale pores or even mature or immature organic contents in the main body of the studying porous media [27].
+It is due to a couple of reasons, such as nanoscale pores or even mature or immature organic contents in the main body of the studying porous media [25].
 The following two sections discuss the phenomena mentioned above and how their effects can be taken into account in the form of a governing equation.